jawah/niquests/docs/user/advanced.rst

     session.get('http://example.org')

-.. warning::  Setting ``session.proxies`` may behave differently than expected.
+.. warning:: Setting :attr:`session.proxies <niquests.Session.proxies>` may behave differently than expected.
     Values provided will be overwritten by environmental proxies (those returned by `urllib.request.getproxies <https://docs.python.org/3/library/urllib.request.html#urllib.request.getproxies>`_).
     To ensure the use of proxies in the presence of environmental proxies,